Soo-Heon/RecessiveBurden/README.md

         If the individual does not have homozygous mutation, but have compound heterozygous mutation, it will be marked as compound heterozygous ('c').
         Otherwise it will be marked as non-recessive or wild-type ('0').
         First row has the following column names:
-        - GENE (gene symbol),
+        - GENE (gene symbol)
-        - TOTAL (total count of individuals with CompHet and/or Homozygous mutation),
+        - TOTAL (total count of individuals with CompHet and/or Homozygous mutation)
         - COMPHET (total count of individuals with CompHet mutation), HOMO (total count of individuals with Homozygous mutation),
         - PHENO=NA (total count of individuals with CompHet and/or Homozygous mutation in missing phenotype),
         - PHENO=0 (total count of individuals with CompHet and/or Homozygous mutation in controls),